ibm-cloud-docs/openshift/overview.md

 Use this page to learn some strategies for your Kubernetes deployments on {{site.data.keyword.openshiftlong_notm}}.
 And engage with the team on [Slack](https://ibm-cloud-success.slack.com){: external}.

 Not on slack yet?
-[Request an invite!](https://ibm-cloud-success.slack.com/join/shared_invite/zt-2p5zqh275-FL8XUSEmn_vvAJZzrHqYcA){: external}
+[Request an invite to the IBM Cloud Success Slack workspace](https://ibm-cloud-success.slack.com/join/shared_invite/zt-2p5zqh275-FL8XUSEmn_vvAJZzrHqYcA){: external}
 {: tip}

-The following table provides some examples of what types of workloads that users typically move to the various types of clouds.
+The following table shows the types of workloads that users typically move to the various types of clouds.
 You might also choose a hybrid approach where you have clusters that run in both environments.

 | Workload | {{site.data.keyword.openshiftlong_notm}} off-prem | on-prem |